Alteryx Alternatives: 8 Tools Compared (2026)

 For more narrow comparisons see our guides to best AI tools for data analysis and visualization, Julius AI alternatives, and AI data analysts for spreadsheets.

 It depends on the task.
-Anomaly AI has a free tier specifically designed for data analysis with SQL transparency and large file support.
+Anomaly AI has a free tier for workflows where you want AI agents to analyze larger datasets and create dashboards, reports, scheduled updates, or alerts.
 ChatGPT's free tier handles small file uploads.
 Claude, Julius AI, Powerdrill, and Quadratic all have free tiers too.
 For beginners, ChatGPT is typically the lowest-friction starting point.

 Some do, some don't.
-Anomaly AI shows the SQL query behind every answer upfront — verification is the default.
+Anomaly AI keeps the logic, source data, assumptions, calculations, and, where relevant, SQL inspectable by default.
 ChatGPT and Julius generate Python that you can inspect if you ask.
 ML Clever shows AutoML model configurations.
 Most chat-based tools hide the underlying logic unless prompted.

 Yes — most tools on this list are designed for natural-language interaction.
 ChatGPT, Claude, Julius, Powerdrill, Anomaly AI, ML Clever, and ThoughtSpot all work without requiring users to write code.
 Hex, Zerve, and Quadratic expect some code literacy.
 Pick based on how comfortable your team is with technical concepts.